Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/Solidity-Guide-For-Beginners/ConditionnalsAndLoops.md

 ### Conclusion

 In this lesson, you've successfully interacted with basic Solidity conditionals and loops.
 You've explored functions such as `countEvenNumbers` and `isEvenNumber`, understanding how they contribute to the logical flow of your smart contract.
-In the upcoming lesson, you will have the opportunity to integrate all the individual concept into a comprehensive smart contract.
-This will involve combining conditionals, loops, and other Solidity features to create a more sophisticated and functional piece of code.
-Feel free to delve into the next lesson to further enhance your understanding and proficiency in Solidity development.
-[Update in progress...]
+In the upcoming lesson, you will have the opportunity to integrate all the individual aspects you've learned into a comprehensive smart contract.
+Feel free to navigate to the next lesson: [Full Contract](HotelRoom.md)